Vikings coach Mike Zimmer watches as unique NFL season doesn't stop axes from falling

 At the time, only two NFL head coaches had fallen.
-Zimmer had coached against Houston’s Bill O’Brien the day before O’Brien got fired as coach and general manager at 0-4.
-Two weeks later, Zim coached against the Falcons right after they fired Dan Quinn and general manager Thomas Dimitroff for starting 0-5.
+Zimmer had coached against Houston’s Bill O’Brien the day before he got fired as coach and general manager at 0-4.
+Two weeks later, Zim faced the Falcons right after they fired Dan Quinn and GM Thomas Dimitroff for starting 0-5.

 Last week, Detroit reminded us there’s a new Ford in town.
 And this one — Sheila Ford Hamp, who replaced her mother, Martha Firestone Ford — has pulled her first trigger just five months into her new gig as acting owner.

-The Thanksgiving Day debacle against Houston was the final pratfall for coach Matt Patricia, who went 13-29-1, and general manager Bob Quinn, the man who was so eager to hire his buddy Patricia that he fired Jim Caldwell, who reached the playoffs twice and had three winning seasons in four years in Detroit.
+The Thanksgiving Day debacle against Houston was the final pratfall for Lions coach Matt Patricia, who went 13-29-1, and GM Bob Quinn, the man who was so eager to hire his buddy Patricia that he fired Jim Caldwell, who reached the playoffs twice and had three winning seasons in four years in Detroit.

 “It clearly wasn’t working,” Hamp said Saturday.
 “We can’t hide from our past, that’s for sure.
 I’m very dedicated to turning this ship around.”